 Participants will spend approximately 20 hours before, during, and after the workshop to design, develop, implement, and evaluate their project.
 Finally, participants will be expected to participate in a group meeting during winter quarter and in the spring quarter they will share the results of their project in a form that can be disseminated to the larger Stanford community (e.g., presentation at VPTL’s Grant Showcase, video interview, blog post).

 Interested faculty and instructors should identify a single course or lesson for which s/he would like to design an online or blended learning module and include this in the brief application form.
 Teaching teams that include graduate students as co-teachers/designers are also encouraged to apply.
 Please include in your application how the student will contribute and benefit in his/her professional development.
-The application deadline is November 10, 2017.
+As part of the application, your Department Chair will need to complete a short support form.
+The application deadline is November 22, 2017.

 About the Workshop